ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 assert [factorial(i) for i in range(7)] == [1, 1, 2, 6, 24, 120, 720]
 ```

-Between the for loop and the while loop implementation differences are clearly
+Between the for loop and the while loop implementation differences are visible.
-visible.
-The for loop approach is usually the one found in many sources online,
+The for-loop approach is usually the one found in many sources online, it is
-it is short, uses only basic constructs and does the job.
-Whereas the while
+short, uses only basic constructs and does the job.
+Whereas the while approach
-approach uses one extra variable, that being said, both are valid and share the
+uses one extra variable, that being said, both are valid and share the same time
-same time and space complexity.
+and space complexity.

 Another possibility, not as common as the previous ones, is a functional
 implementation using `reduce`: